tifrueh/roland-usb/README.md

 $ roland-usb /path/to/usb encrypt
 ~~~

-To rename all files back to a human readable format, use:
+To rename all files back to a human-readable format, use:
 ~~~ text
 $ roland-usb /path/to/usb decrypt
 ~~~